You may be comfortable with your current bank account, but there are tonnes of reasons why it might be beneficial to switch bank accounts.

 Shop around for the best account for you and your current financial situation.
 Think about whether you can get an account with a cheaper overdraft, better interest rates, more rewards etc.

 Step 2 – Apply For A New Account

 The next step is applying for the account you want.
 Most banks let you apply for new bank accounts online, over the phone, or in person.

-You’ll need to fill out a few forms, such as an application form.
+You’ll need to fill out an application form.
 You may also be asked to complete a current account switch agreement and a current account closure agreement.
 This is the service that automatically transfers all payment agreements to a new account.

 Step 3 – Choose A Switch Date

 You can choose which date you’d like to make the switch, however you must choose a working day at least 7 days ahead.

 It’s also a good idea to choose a date when you know there aren’t any direct debits planned to come out.
 To be safe, leave a few days between any outgoing payments and switching.